Gravitationally produced Dark Matter and primordial black holes: Results

-The spectrum of the minimally coupled spin-0 DM is approximately constant for very low momenta, $n_k\sim k^0$, up to $k_\star = a_\star m$, where $a_\star$ is such that $H(a_\star) = m$ and represents the moment in which the comoving Compton wavelenght equals the comoving horizon.
+The behaviour of the curves, although similar to the one described above, presents a richer structure.
+As expected, the spectrum of the minimally coupled spin-0 DM is approximately constant for very low momenta, $n_k\sim k^0$.
 For $k > k_\star$, the spectrum begins to decrease, first as $k^{-1}$, then as $k^{-3}$ and then again as $k^{-1}$.
-The decrease as $k^{-3}$ is due to the phase of matter domination generated by the PBH population.
-For the vector DM instead, the spectrum starts growing as $k^2$, reaching its peak around $k_\star$, and then falls first as $k^{-3}$ and later as $k^{-1}$, where again the former corresponds to the period of PBH domination.
+The decrease as $k^{-3}$, not present in the spectrum without PBHs, is due to the phase of matter domination generated by the PBH population.
+For the vector DM instead, the spectrum starts growing as $k^2$, reaching its peak around $k_\star$, and then falls first as $k^{-3}$ and later as $k^{-1}$.
+Again, the former corresponds to the period of PBH domination.
 In both cases, though the shape of the spectra are very distinct, we observe that the presence of the PBHs has two common effects: ($i$) it increases the absolute value of the spectrum for momenta below a certain threshold and ($ii$) it increases the value of $k_\star$, thus increasing the values of $k$ at which the peak occurs in the spin-1 case and where the plateau of the spin-0 spectrum ends.

 Both effects are explained by the additional matter domination phase due to the PBH population which, for the values of the mass considered, takes place before $H=m$.
 On the one hand, this phase increases the number of gravitationally produced DM particles, hence increasing the absolute value of the spectrum.
 On the other hand, this phase slows down the evolution of the comoving horizon $1/aH$, delaying the moment at which $H=m$ and hence increasing the value of $k_\star = a_\star m$.
 Another interesting feature that emerges in Fig.\,\ref{fig:spectra} is that, for $k \gg k_\star$, the curves converge and the effect of the presence of the PBH population becomes irrelevant.
 This is due to the fact that, in this region of comoving momentum, CGPP concludes before the onset of the PBH domination phase, which is thus irrelevant for the computation of the number of gravitationally produced relic particles.